 Edel Fox, the detective’s widow, told a sitting of Dublin District Coroner’s Court on Monday that her husband was not sleeping and eating poorly during the Special Criminal Court trial of Patrick Hutch, who was accused of murdering David Byrne, a Kinahan associate, at the Regency Hotel on February 5th, 2016.
 Mr Hutch, of Champion’s Avenue, Dublin 1, had pleaded not guilty to the charge, and subsequently walked free when the trial collapsed following Det Supt Fox’s death.

-Ms Fox said that, from the outset of the Regency Hotel shooting investigation, he was under pressure from commissioners to progress matters more quickly.
-“He would have had high-level meetings with commissioners,” she said.
-“Colm felt under pressure to progress the investigation.”
+Ms Fox said that, from the outset of the Regency Hotel shooting investigation, he was under pressure from commissioners to progress the case quicker.
+“Colm felt under pressure to progress the investigation,” she said.

 On the evening of February 3rd, 2018, while the trial was ongoing, Ms Fox said she found Det Supt Fox in a distressed state at their home in Malahide, north Co Dublin, and that he “did not seem rational”.
 She said she “knew it had something to do with the trial”.